 If you would look at the map and look for Lesbos Greece, you would almost think this island is be part of Turkey, but nope it is still part of Greece.

 In fact if you walk out of the Lesbos Island airport and look across the water you will see Turkey mainland.
-The difference between Europe and Asia is only 7 kilometers here. ;)
+The difference between Europe and Asia is only 7 kilometers here.
+Therefore I also named Lesbos Island in a list of hidden gems in Europe.

 This was the view over Turkey on the other side when I walked out of the airport.